 1. Who is a Non-Resident Indian?

-An Indian citizen who lives overseas for employment, business or vocation or stays outside India under circumstances indicating an intention for an uncertain duration of stay abroad is considered a non-resident.
+- An Indian citizen who lives overseas for employment, business or vocation or stays outside India under circumstances indicating an intention for an uncertain duration of stay broad is considered a non-resident.
 Non-resident foreign citizens of Indian origin are also treated on par with non- resident Indian (NRI’s).

 - held an Indian Passport at any time, or